A brief and biased social history of Australia since World War Two

 Well Tony, we got here at last, to the point of this whole conversation.
 I apologise for the long-winded way of it, but you needed the background.
 Why?
 Well to my mind it seems you walk through life not seeing or hearing anything.
 Is it your money, or your upbringing?
 Or is it that superior attitude that your countrymen from all walks of life seem to adopt when they find themselves in the former colonies?
 I dunno.
 Of course it could be just the Celt in me, liking a good story and having to come to the point widdershins just because I enjoy the telling of it.
 That’s the old Australian way you know, Tony, the yarn for its own sake.

 Anyway, I better get on.
 You’ll be wondering what shaped my attitudes and makes me think that I can lecture you on what being an Australian is.
 Well, it’s the people I grew up with, the people I’ve lived and worked and slept and argued and made love with these past 70-odd years.
 Not all of them were born in Australia, some came here when they were a lot older than you, but they all have one thing in common: they were Australians through and through, something you’ll never be.
-Speedos and a red and yellow cap don’t make an Aussie – Oh no, Tony, don’t go there, I wore that outfit once, rowed the boat and did the bronze and the belt swims and all.
+Speedos and a red-and-yellow cap don’t make an Aussie – Oh no, Tony, don’t go there, I wore that outfit once, rowed the boat and did the bronze and the belt swims and all.
 I lived among and worked with these people, talked and laughed and argued with them.
 People who’d got their education out in the world, learning as they went.

 Like old Poppa, a Ukrainian I knew in Fremantle.
 He was 96 when I was a teenager and he’d been round Cape Horn under sail twice before he was 11 years old.
 There was Lindsay, who’d been torpedoed three times as a merchantman on the convoys.
 Didn’t get a war pension though, did they, those blokes?
 Not till there was only a handful of them left.
 Jock and Edie helped us kids when our house was quarantined – Jock had also been on the convoys I think.
 Nana, who was on a Papua plantation before the First World War.
 There was Grandpa George, an overlander who took cattle from the Snowy Mountains to the Northern Territory and who told me you should never look at the colour of a bloke’s skin; Aboriginal drovers he worked with said he could smell water.
 Grandpa Frank, crocodile trapper and pump guard on the King River; he got a governor’s commendation for diving into aforementioned croc-infested river in an attempt to rescue two men; he saved one.
 Uncle Bert who got me started on the guitar: council worker, truck-driver, one of the happiest people I know.
 Two-Ton Tony, truck driver on Cockatoo Island, who gave me a first edition of Tarzan of the Apes when I was 9.
 Alan Cust, a POW on the Burma Railway and the tradesman who mentored me.
-The Wade brothers, owner of the printing company where I did my apprenticeship – Ron was a navigator over Europe in Lancasters during WWII, Nev was RAAF ground crew in Singapore and spent the war as a POW in Changi; their Dad, Bertie, was on the Western Front for most of WWI.
+The Wade brothers, owners of the printing company where I did my apprenticeship – Ron was a navigator over Europe in Lancasters during WWII, Nev was RAAF ground crew in Singapore and spent the war as a POW in Changi; their Dad, Bertie, was a Lieutenant on the Western Front for most of WWI.
 Then there was Mick Christensen, DFC, my instructor in trade theory at tech school; he was a sergeant pilot in Wellingtons during WWII and got his gong for nursing his badly shot-up bomber over the English coast so his crew could bail out over land, then turning back and ditching in the English Channel so as not to endanger lives.
 Jack Reddington, elderly father of my mate Kev; at 9 years old he served with the army of the British Raj as a drummer boy at the Khyber Pass on the North-West Frontier.
 My old Newcastle mate, a card-carrying communist from the age of 17 until the disappointment of Hungary and a fearless and tireless publisher of community newsletters and operator of the clandestine radio during Timor’s troubles.
-And the numberless blokes and sheilas, gay and straight, I laboured with in meat works, timber mills, newspapers, printing plants, tin mines, on farms and other jobs too numerous to mention.
+And the numberless blokes and sheilas, gay and straight, whom I laboured with in meat works, timber mills, newspapers, printing plants, tin mines, on farms and other jobs too numerous to mention.
 The men and women I’ve shared the stage with; the girls I’ve loved who loved me back and comforted me because they almost understood me.
 These are the people who shaped me, and many Australians of my generation and younger have been shaped by people like them.

 And these are the people you have never known and can’t know, because they live in a world whose values and ethics you are unable to comprehend.
 They believed in a fair go and didn’t turn on people less fortunate than they were; they didn’t want to see a country divided into haves and have-nots; where people copping the burnt stick in the eye are turned against people without a pot to piss in.